eugesol/eugesol/README.md

-### Hi :first_quarter_moon_with_face:
+### Hi :last_quarter_moon_with_face:

 I'm Eugenia, welcome to my github where most of my code lives.
 Feel free to have a look around  :star:

-- :pig: I’m currently working on a webstite for Atlanta Animal Activists :feet: https://github.com/santu14/Atlanta-Animal-Activists
+- :cow2: I’m currently working on a webstite for Atlanta Animal Activists :feet: https://github.com/santu14/Atlanta-Animal-Activists

 <!--
 **eugesol/eugesol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.